tristanjuricek/knockoff/literate/30-Implementation/01-Discounter_DefaultDiscounter_Wholesaler.markdown

         combine( spanned.toList, new ListBuffer )
       }

-      /**
-        Consume input and append the right thing to the output until empty.
+      /** Consume input and append the right thing to the output until empty.
 The Chunk itself determines the "right thing to do".
 All chunks only know what has come before itself, by peering into the output.
-(It shouldn't matter what comes next...)
+(It shouldn't matter what comes next...) */
-      */
-      private def combine( input : List[ (Chunk, SpanSeq, Position) ], output  : ListBuffer[ Block ] )
+      private def combine( input : List[ (Chunk, Seq[Span], Position) ], output : ListBuffer[Block] )
                          : Seq[ Block ] = {
         if ( input.isEmpty ) return output
         input.head._1.appendNewBlock( output, input.tail, input.head._2,
-                                      input.head._3 )( elementFactory, this )
+                                      input.head._3, this )
         combine( input.tail, output )
       }
     }